Writings about Music

 With Three Teachers: Steve Reich, Zakir Hussain & Lee Konitz

 One of the postcards Steve Reich sent to Michael Robinson while serving as a mentor having the utterly transformative effect of convincing Robinson to move to NYC .

-Glad to notice how I'm joined by three of my teachers on The 100 Best Recordings of 2019 including my Spirit Lady album curated by acclaimed music author, historian and musician Ted Gioia.
+Glad to notice how I'm joined by three of my teachers on The 100 Best Recordings of 2019 including my Spirit Lady album curated by author and music historian Ted Gioia.
 These are Steve Reich, Zakir Hussain and Lee Konitz.
 (Konitz is actually featured just below on a second list of 100 Honorable Mentions.)